Thorlabs/Light_Analysis_Examples/Python/Thorlabs PMxxx Power Meters/SCPI/Readme.md

 ## Included Examples

 ### Simple Example
-The example ```PMxxx_SCPI_pyvisa.py``` shows how to to open a powermeter connected with USB using the pyvisa library, make settings and get measurement values.
+The example ```PMxxx_SCPI_pyvisa.py``` shows how to open a powermeter connected with USB using the pyvisa library, make settings and get measurement values.
 It will not work for ethernet connection, check the anyvisa examples for that case.
 On Windows, switch the driver to NI VISA.
 This example was also tested on Linux Mint 22.2 with NI VISA installed.

 ### Fast Mode
 Demonstrates how to query fast measurement stream of Thorlabs Power Meter.